COVID-19; Coronavirus & Funerals

 Coronavirus (Covid-19); In the case of Coronavirus related deaths, we may have to arrange a prompt funeral to prevent unnecessary storage and handling of the person who has died.

-Funeral Arrangements; We will be limiting the number of people who enter our premises and funeral arrangements will take place over the telephone, email or Zoom video calling.
-Unfortunately, we are unable to visit clients in their homes or places of work until we are advised otherwise.
+Funeral Arrangements; Funeral arrangements and funeral plan meetings, will continue to take place over the telephone, email or via Zoom video calling.
+Unfortunately, we are unable to visit clients in their homes or places of work.

 Documentation; We will always help our clients to complete all the necessary paperwork required to undertake a funeral.
-However, the signing of this paperwork, wherever possible, will take place remotely either electronically or by post.
+However, the signing of this paperwork, will continue to take place remotely - either electronically, by standard post or by hand delivery to your home.
 If you are unsure how to sign documentation electronically or you do not have access to the internet, please tell your arranger and they will help you.

 Going Home; Due to the current rules on self-isolation and social distancing, we are unable to take a person back to their home or to another residential address, prior to their funeral.